tjackr/Weatherio/README.md

 2. Code formatting:
     - Tabs = 2 spaces
     - Snake case only
-    - Passed arguments bagin with underscore
+    - Passed arguments begin with underscore
     - Our Structs Are Capitally Named

 3. ...